dancegit/autogen/docs/modalRefSummary.md

 # Modal Reference Summary

-This document provides a concise overview of the most important Modal functionality for programmers.
+This document provides a comprehensive overview of Modal functionality for programmers, including deployment, environment variables, managing deployments, and building agents.

 ## Core Concepts